 Although low in natural sugars, it tastes like caramel and has a creamy texture that looks like a pearled jewel.
-An elixir, so rare and sought-after, that you don’t get it every year, so wherever you find it, go for it!
+An elixir, so rare and sought-after, that you don’t get it every year, so wherever you find this type of Greek products, go for it!

 Where to buy: Kolios, Athinas 35.

 Greek caviar, known as “avgotaraho”, sparked international interest in the world of gastronomy, when it was featured in the menu of the famous restaurant elBulli.

 Avgotaraho is cured fish roe from the flathead grey mullet, fished from the lagoons of Messolongi and Aitoliko in Western Greece.

 Greek bottarga is one of the Greek products with a PDO of superior quality and nutritional value with a great taste and even longer aftertaste.